ben-razor/caspookem/README.md

 [Build An NFT Holder-Exclusive Game On Casper](https://gitcoin.co/issue/casper-network/ready-player-casper-gitcoin/6/100028603)

 The game is at a very early stage.
 Only a couple of rooms are implemented to demonstrate the concept.

-More details on the game concept can be found in:

 ## Storyline